-With this in mind, alongside the government increasing the self-certification period, it is worth considering how long providers allow members of staff to self-certify their absence for.
+With this in mind, it is worth considering how long providers allow members of staff to self-certify their absence for.
 Self-certified absence claims can be assessed and processed without the need to submit any external supporting documentation or medical evidence.
 This accelerates the process and allows claims to be settled more efficiently.
 Most staff absence insurance providers only allow members of staff to self-certify up to seven days of absence.

-Some of the companies featuring on our website have chosen to take a market leading approach to claims documentation and allow staff to self-certify for between 10 to 20 days.
+Some of our brands have chosen to take a market leading approach to claims documentation and allow staff to self-certify for between 10 to 20 days.

-The whole experience can be made easier by choosing a provider with an in-house claims team, based in the UK.
-Staff within an in-house claims department can help with how to complete claims forms and advise what information providers require.
+You should also consider who will be processing your claims.
+The whole experience can be made easier by choosing a provider with an in-house claims team so they can help you to complete claims forms and advise what information providers require.
 This means that you won’t be left alone to deal with your claim.

 Before taking out cover with a provider, it is worth asking...

 How will you handle our claim if we cannot provide the evidence required?

 Do you handle claims in-house?